goderich/dissertation/dissertation.md

 ### Borrowings in Plngawan {#sec:borrowings-pl}

 Plngawan speakers have had historically close relations with Seediq speakers, including frequent intermarriage.
-The Seediq people in the vicinity of Plngawan speak three major dialects of Seediq: Tkdaya, Toda, and Truku.
+The Seediq people in the vicinity of Plngawan speak three major dialects of Seediq: Tgdaya, Toda, and Truku.
 Plngawan does not show a closer contact relationship with any of the three, and instead have loans that may correspond to any single Seediq dialect.

 @li1985 noted the presence of Seediq words in Plngawan and concluded that they were loans.
 He gives a detailed comparison of the Plngawan vocabulary to those of other Atayal dialects and to Seediq, and concludes that Plngawan is indeed an Atayal dialect (which was not common knowledge at the time).

 Some Seediq loanwords into Plngawan are shown in @tbl:pl-loans.
-If a word is present in the Tkdaya dialect, it is not marked.
+If a word is present in the Tgdaya dialect, it is not marked.
 If it is only found in the Truku dialect, it is marked with '(Tr)'.
 Matu'uwal and Klesan are given for comparison, but the words in the table are not Atayal cognates.

 : Loanwords from Seediq in Plngawan {#tbl:pl-loans}